SMArham/ToDo-list/README.md

 3. Open `index.html` in your browser to view the application.

-4. Ensure you have a Firebase project set up and replace the Firebase configuration in your JavaScript code with your project's credentials.
+4. Set up a Firebase project and replace the Firebase configuration in your JavaScript code with your project's credentials.

 ## Usage

 The to-do list application allows users to manage tasks in real time.
 Customize the Firebase configuration to connect to your own Firebase project.
-Modify the task management features as needed for your requirements.
+You can modify the task management features and design to fit your specific requirements.